yi-editor/yi/README.md

 the nix package manager are also there.

 ## Make your own Yi
+Yi with indendation mode:

+    import Yi
+    import qualified Yi.Rope as R
+    import           Yi.Keymap.Emacs as Emacs
+    import           Yi.String (mapLines)

+    increaseIndent :: BufferM ()
+    increaseIndent = do
+       r <- getSelectRegionB
+       rf <- unitWiseRegion Line r -- extend the region to full lines. modifyRegionB (mapLines (\x->R.append (R.fromString "     ") x)) rf --modifyRegionB (mapLines (R.cons ' ')) rf

+    main :: IO ()
+    main = yi $ defaultEmacsConfig
+           { defaultKm = Emacs.mkKeymap $
+                         override Emacs.defKeymap $
+                         \parent _ -> parent {_eKeymap = (_eKeymap parent) ||> (char '\t' ?>>! increaseIndent)}
+                          --bind Tab(char 't') to increaseindent
+      }

+Unlike the usual approach to customize editor like emacs and vim,which use a separate file like .emacs,we develop our own editor by utilize Yi as a library.You can look up the functions @ http://hayoo.fh-wedel.de

 You can find some [sample user configs][userconfigs] in the source repository on GitHub.
 To use one of these configurations, install the package and then create a configuration file `~/.config/yi/yi.hs` like this:

-    import Yi
-    import Yi.Config.Users.Anders

-    main = yi config

 It's possible to customize even these user configs in the same way as the example configurations.